Location: |

 1977 | Natural Bridge Caverns opened to the public. |

-The main sight here is not the cavern, but the natural bridge: the last remains of a huge cave system forms a bridge 30 meters long, 50 meters wide on one end and 17 meters on the other end and 72 meters high.
-The Cedar Creek flows through this huge arc.
+The main sight here is not the cavern, but the natural bridge: the last remains of a huge cave system forms a bridge 30 m long, 50 m wide on one end and 17 m on the other end and 72 m high.
+The Cedar Creek flows through this huge arch.

 During the Revolution the bridge was used to produce bullets for firearms.
 The Colonists dropped molten lead from the top of the Natural Bridge.
-The lead formed round drops which cooled while falling and that was it!
-During the war of 1812, guano from a cave just above Natural Bridge with a high content of saltpetre, was used for making gunpowder.
+The lead formed round drops which cooled while falling, and that was it!
+No tools needed.
+During the war of 1812, guano from a cave just above Natural Bridge with a high content of saltpetre was used for making gunpowder.

 Those who like cave trekking can do a four-hour tour into undeveloped parts of the cavern.
 Helmets and lights are provided, old clothes and rubber boots are recommended.